-Continuation of Acceleration of Scenario Salary Continuation Health Benefits Unvested Equity Absent a Change in Control 24 months of base salary and target bonus (55% of base salary) 12 months 50% of the shares with respect to which the stock option is not vested Termination occurs within Two Years Following a Change in Control 24 months of base salary and target bonus (55% of base salary) 12 months 100% of the shares with respect to which the stock option is not vested
+Scenario Absent a Change in Control Salary Continuation 24 months of base salary and target bonus (55% of base salary) Continuation of Health Benefits 12 months Acceleration of Unvested Equity 50% of the shares with respect to which the stock option is not vested Termination occurs within Two Years Following a Change in Control 24 months of base salary and target bonus (55% of base salary) 12 months 100% of the shares with respect to which the stock option is not vested

-In addition, upon the occurrence of a change of control (irrespective of whether Dr. Koenig's employment terminates), each outstanding stock option held by Dr. Koenig that was granted by us to him prior to the date of this offering will become fully vested.
+In addition, upon the occurrence of a change of control (irrespective of whether Dr. Koenig's employment terminates), each outstanding stock option held by Dr. Koenig that was granted by us to him prior to the IPO will become fully vested.